 Next, discover the lovely Old Louisville.
 Start by eating a classic Kentucky Hot Brown at The Brown Hotel.
 Work your way south to see the mansions, Central Park and the St James Court Fountain.
 If time allows, tour the Conrad-Caldwell House Museum.

-In the afternoon, choose between seeing Germantown and walking through Cave Hill Cemetery.
-Either way, make your way to Bardstown Road for dinner, craft beer and cocktails.
+In the afternoon, choose between seeing Germantown or walking through Cave Hill Cemetery.
+Either way, make your way to Bardstown Road for dinner, craft beer and cocktails!

 Where to Stay in Louisville, KY

 Visitors have an amazing choice of places to stay in Louisville, KY!
-We typically like to stay in Airbnb apartments when we travel – mostly because we tend to stay in one place for a long time and we like being able to cook a few meals at home.
+We typically like to stay in Airbnb Apartments when we travel – because we tend to stay in one place for a long time and we like being able to cook a few meals at home.

-However, on short trips – especially in cities where you want to eat all the food! – we think it is best to stay in a hotel.
+However, on short trips – especially where you want to eat all the food – we think it is best to stay in a hotel.

 Hotels in Louisville, KY

-There are Louisville hotels located throughout the city.
-To find the best hotel in Louisville for your trip, it is best to pick a place that is centrally located to the most activities.
+There are many Louisville hotels located throughout the city.
+To find the best hotel in Louisville for your trip, find a place that is centrally located to the activities that interest you most.
 For us, that meant staying near Nulu – but that doesn’t mean that staying in the heart of downtown or in Old Louisville won’t be right for you!
-We have hotel suggestions in all three areas.
+We have Louisville hotel suggestions in all three areas.